Electric vehicle charging according to standard IEC62196 – mode 3

 After these operation modes have been tested, the script generates a plot of the Maximum supply current as a function of the pilot signal duty cycle.
 Along this plot is a tolerance curve which confirms that the values of the Maximum supply current are in the expected range.
 Both of these curves can be seen on the right of Figure 8, along with the list of all test cases on the left of the figure.

-You can obtain a full test report by running the test from TyphoonTest IDE (for easy access, press the "Open Test" button in the Example Explorer).
+You can obtain a full test report by running the test from TyphoonTest IDE (for easy access, press the "Open Test" button in Example Explorer).

 Authors